Maskaphobia/writeups/haunted_pumpkin_ctf_25/README.md

   For a CTF question that requires Github:
   1. <b>Find the project/user mentioned.</b> The question already mentioned it, which saves us alot of time.
-  2. <b>Check the Github commit.</b> A Github commit is a saved set of changes to a repository, represnting a snapshot of the project's state at a specific point of time.
+  2. <b>Check the Github commit.</b> A Github commit is a saved set of changes to a repository, representing a snapshot of the project's state at a specific point of time.
 This means that there might be a possibility the author had once published the flag but deleted it. <br>
 <img width="1338" height="581" alt="image" src="https://github.com/user-attachments/assets/c67015a7-1fc8-4fc6-9d4c-1be4bb9a1af3" /> <br>
 However, in the picture, we found that theres nothing really interesting.